 .
 It is caused by tightening of the soft tissue and formation of scar tissue.

-The goal of the procedure is to improve range-of-motion by breaking up scar tissue.
+During this arthroscopic surgery, the doctor cuts and removes scar tissue around the shoulder.
+The goal of the procedure is to improve range-of-motion by breaking up scar tissue

 Copyright © Nucleus Medical Media, Inc.